rangle/ngCourse2/handout/components/app_structure/two_way_data_binding.md

 <input [(ngModel)]="name" >
 ```

-What this is doing behind the scenes, is equivalent to.
+What this is doing behind the scenes is equivalent to:

 ```html
 <input [ngModel]="name" (ngModelChange)="name=$event">
 ```

-To create your own component that supports two-way binding, you need to define an `@Output` property to match an `@Input`, but suffix it with the `Change`, for example:
+To create your own component that supports two-way binding, you must define an `@Output` property to match an `@Input`, but suffix it with the `Change`, for example:

 ```js
 @Component({/*....*/})